Hoverth/wayland-virtual-keyboards/README.md

 - Ability to float
 - Ability to emulate a full hardware keyboard (including modifier keys)
 - Ability to change the window's opacity
+- Ability to be shown even when there isn't a text input active (i.e. an always shown setting)

 ### Desktop OSK Examples